getditto-shared/bluetooth-blog-tutorial/iOS/Posts/Getting-Started-with-Core-Bluetooth.md

 func peripheral(_ peripheral: CBPeripheral,
                     didUpdateNotificationStateFor characteristic: CBCharacteristic,
                     error: Error?) {
 	// Perform any error handling if one occurred.
-It's not necessary to disconnect if let error = error {
+It's not necessary to abandon the connection from this kind of error if let error = error {
 		print("Characteristic update notification failed: \(error.localizedDescription)")
 		return